Xpktro/contest-scorer/DESIGN.md

     }
   }

-  // Array of callsigns that didn't submit logs but appeared in other logs
+  // Array of [callsign, appearanceCount] tuples for stations that didn't submit logs but appeared in other logs
-  missingParticipants: string[]
+  missingParticipants: [string, number][]

-  // Array of blacklisted callsigns that were found in contacts
+  // Array of [callsign, appearanceCount] tuples for blacklisted callsigns that were found in contacts
-  blacklistedCallsignsFound: string[]
+  blacklistedCallsignsFound: [string, number][]
 }
 ```